Surface Approximation via Asymptotic Optimal Geometric Partition

-\IEEEPARstart{W}{}ith the ever increasing use of 3D scanners, faithful triangular meshes with dense sampling rate are easy to get for a wide variety of applications.
+} \IEEEPARstart{W}{}ith the ever increasing use of 3D scanners, faithful triangular meshes with dense sampling rate are easy to get for a wide variety of applications.
 However, for practical purposes, using a huge number of triangles as the surface representation becomes a burden for displaying, storing and processing.
-Thus a mesh-coarsening step introducing minimal geometric error becomes a quest for most real applications.
-That is, given a triangular mesh and a finite user assigned polygon/vertex budget, what is the best piecewise-linear triangulation approximation of the surface with respect to the $L^2$ or $L^\infty$ metric?
-Despite the fundamental nature of this problem, it has been pointed out to be an NP-hard problem~\cite{Agarwal98}.
-Due to its complexity, the optimality pursued by recent approaches refers to the optimal asymptotic behavior of the infinitesimal triangles given in approximation theory~\cite{Nadler:86}~\cite{Simpson:1994:AMT}~\cite{Chen:07} (see Sec.~\ref{sec::previous_anisotropic_meshing}).
+Thus, many geometric tasks require a preprocessing step for surface approximation.
+Depending on the application, this lower-resolution approximation can be triangular representation or non-triangular representation.